lenincompres/domify/README.md

 });
 ```

-You may bind a different property of the element, instead of the default *innerText* or *value*.
+You may bind a different property of the element instead of the defaults *innerText* or *value*.
-This property may be within another.
+* This property may be within another property.

 ```javascript
 domify({